smilni/basic-word-paradox/README.md

 For the original executable project code, refer to the following [Jupyter Notebook](https://github.com/smilni/basic-word-paradox/blob/main/basic_words_project.ipynb).

 NB: the contents of the website and the notebook are the same; use the website to read about the project and the notebook to execute the project code.
+The website was rendered from the notebook using [Quarto](https://quarto.org).

 ## Research Question